-I loved having the perfect opportunity in the school holidays to play games with my children.
+Although I enjoyed teaching my children during the term time, I loved having the perfect opportunity in the school holidays to play games with them.
 They accuse me now of being far too competitive, but I argue that there is a difference between slightly handicapping yourself to make it a more level playing field and just being a pushover.
 If they had known that they were going to win every time it would not have been a challenge.

 In any case there were some games at which I was hopeless and because they knew that they had beaten me fairly it gave them great confidence in themselves, but equally if I won at a board or card game it challenged them to do better and taught them how to lose but still get up and keep going.

 I loved playing games with the boys and found some great geography games such as ‘Where in the World’ and ‘Explore Europe’ which helped my geography as well as theirs whilst we raced around the world.
 You can make up your own version using maps off the internet, train and flight schedules and perhaps mirror the ‘Race across the World’ TV show.
 There are lots of good games to play that use maths and english skills.
 Rumikub, Scrabble, and even card games such as Cribbage are great for polishing mental arithmetic!